cloudevents/spec/http-transport-binding.md

 format](#14-event-formats).

-In the *binary* content mode, the value of the event `data` attribute is placed into the HTTP request or response body as-is, with the `contentType` attribute value declaring its media type; all other event attributes are mapped to HTTP headers.
+In the *binary* content mode, the value of the event `data` attribute is placed into the HTTP request or response body as-is, with the `contenttype` attribute value declaring its media type; all other event attributes are mapped to HTTP headers.